gonzalo-cordova-pou/MLADHD/docs/related_work.md

 629–633.
 46. Naab, Teresa K., Veronika Karnowski, and Daniela Schlütz.
 "Reporting mobile social media use: How survey and experience sampling measures differ."
 Communication Methods and Measures 13.2 (2019): 126-147.
 47. Yeykelis, L., Cummings, J. J., & Reeves, B. (2018).
 The fragmentation of work, entertainment, E-Mail, and news on a personal computer: Motivational predictors of switching between media content.
 Media psychology, 21(3), 377-402.
+48. Abdali, S. (2022).
+Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities. arXiv preprint arXiv:2203.13883.
+49. Campbell, C. S., & Maglio, P. P. (2001, November).
+A robust algorithm for reading detection.
+In Proceedings of the 2001 workshop on Perceptive user interfaces (pp. 1-7).
+50. Kelton, C., Wei, Z., Ahn, S., Balasubramanian, A., Das, S. R., Samaras, D., & Zelinsky, G. (2019, June).
+Reading detection in real-time.
+In Proceedings of the 11th ACM Symposium on Eye Tracking Research & Applications (pp. 1-5).
+51. Landsmann, M., Augereau, O., & Kise, K. (2019, September).
+Classification of reading and not reading behavior based on eye movement analysis.
+In Adjunct Proceedings of the 2019 ACM International Joint Conference on Pervasive and Ubiquitous Computing and Proceedings of the 2019 ACM International Symposium on Wearable Computers (pp. 109-112).